uptonking/note4yaoo/lib-editor-codemirror-dev.md

   - Syntax highlighting
   - add some attributes or wrapping DOM element
 - deco-widget
-  - inline elements or blocks
-  - insert a DOM element in the editor content
+  - insert a DOM element in editor: inline elements or blocks
 - deco-replacing 可以修改多行
   - code folding or replacing an element in the text with something else
   - possible to display a widget instead of the replaced text